 She is weaving one of the knotwork designs that I have charted in my second book.
 The Andean Pebble Weave structure can be used for motifs not found in the Andes.
 Basically, any pattern that comprises diagonal lines can be adapted to this technique.
 A part of my second book is devoted to this idea and I show how motifs from various non-Andean cultures can be adapted to the Andean Pebble Weave structure.

 I will leave you for now with some more VIVID colors…images of some very exotic neck pieces that I recently saw on Facebook.
 These have been created via a collaboration of three Peruvian textile artists, one of whom is tapestry weaver Maximo Laura.
 VIVID!
 You will probably recognize his contribution if you are at all familiar with his work.
 My backstrap weaving friend, Dorothy, is going to study tapestry weaving with him in Peru soon!
 According to the Facebook post, these artworks will be sold via the Puchka Peru website.

-My visit to Australia continues….I have a group coming over to my brother’s place this week to weave and then I will head back to Bolivia shortly thereafter as my brother and wife will be taking off to Ayers Rock on their motorbike.
+My visit to Australia continues….I have a group of friends coming over to my brother’s place this week to weave and then I will head back to Bolivia shortly thereafter as my brother and wife will be taking off to Ayers Rock on their motorbike.
 Maybe I will squeeze in one more blog post before I leave….